grpc/proposal/A29-xds-tls-security.md

 addresses that. gRPC makes a proxyless service mesh (PSM) possible.
 A secure proxyless service mesh requires the security features described in this proposal.

-The Certificate Provider Plugin Framework does not depend on an agent (SDS server).
-The SDS server/agent based solution compromised security (by sharing the private key with the agent).
-The combination of Envoy sidecar and the SDS server was also somewhat tied to the Kubernetes architecture where Envoy runs in a sidecar container and the SDS server runs as a Node agent in the cluster.
-The Certificate Provider Plugin Framework has eliminated that dependency.
+The Certificate Provider Plugin Framework provides a generic alternative to the SDS server/agent based solution and eliminates the dependency on the SDS protocol.
+An SDS protocol based client can still be added just as another plugin implementation in the framework.
+The plugin framework allows different environments to have different dependencies because the xDS client environment is abstracted out via the plugin framework and the control plane can be agnostic to the specific client environment.
 The framework has also made the certificate provider functionality extensible and pluggable which enables support for new certificate providers without requiring changes to the xDS protocol or the control plane.
 These advantages plus the extensions made to the xDS protocol are providing an impetus to the Envoy community so that Envoy